San Miguel, Bulacan: Spanish colonial era

-The municipality of San Miguel de Mayumo was established in 1763 by Carlos Agustin Maniquiz, Maria Juana Puno - wife of Carlos Agustin Maniquiz and Miguel Pineda, with Pineda as the first town mayor of San Miguel.
+The municipality of San Miguel de Mayumo was established in 1763 by Carlos Agustin Maniquiz, his wife Maria Juana Puno, and Miguel Pineda, with Pineda as the first town mayor of San Miguel.
 Miguel Pineda was a native of Angat, Bulacan who decided to settle permanently in the barrio of San Bartolome (now named Barangay Tartaro).
 He found the place ideal for hunting and was later chosen as the leader of other settlers.
 He formed an alliance with Mariano Puno, the recognized leader of the adjacent prosperous village called Santo Rosario (now named Barangay Mandile).

 The town was previously part of Pampanga, hence San Miguel's culture having Kapampangan influence; it was separated from Candaba.
-In 1848, the town and the neighbouring barrios, which were then part of Pampanga, were added to the territory of the Province of Bulacan.
+In 1848, the town and the neighboring barrios, which were then part of Pampanga, were added to the territory of the Province of Bulacan.